NoLegalTechProjects/MV/README.md

 In the software development field there are different payment terms:
 - By hour.

 Once you have calculated the amount you'll need to pay the fixed cost, your salary and your savigns base and your basis for amortizations, you can set a fixed price for a unit of time.

-* Pros: It is simple because it is clear to the client that you'll charge for the time you spent in his commission.
+* **Pros**: It is simple because it is clear to the client that you'll charge for the time you spent in his commission.
-* Cons: It is complex because estimates are usually unrealistic.
+* **Cons**: It is complex because estimates are usually unrealistic.
 Each subject is different and the knowledge it requires is different, becaus you have to justify all that time.
-* Cons: Iy limits you when it comes to "selling" those units, since they are finite (8 hours per day).
+* **Cons**: Iy limits you when it comes to "selling" those units, since they are finite (8 hours per day).

 Justifying the time: There are several methods, like you'll have to write 200 lines of code, as they have calculated that those 200 lines are more or less developed in 8 hours.
 Or to be online on an APP during your work session.